frischerZucker/jOeS/README.md

 |         ├── src/             # source code of the kernel
 |         └── GNUmakefile      # makefile for building the kernel
-├── tools/                     # additional tools for development ├── build.sh                   # script to easily build and run jOeS ├── GNUmakefile                # makefile for .iso-creation and running └── README.md                  # you are here lol
+├── tools/                     # additional tools for development ├── GNUmakefile                # makefile for .iso-creation and running └── README.md                  # you are here lol
 ```